 How to make a shrimp cheese ball

-- Using a hand mixer, mix cream cheese and the remaining 2 tbsp of lime juice in a large bowl.
-Stir in the shrimp mixture and 2 tbsp of pecans, mixing with a spoon until homogeneous.
+- Using a hand mixer, mix cream cheese and the remaining 2 tablespoon of lime juice in a large bowl.
+Stir in the shrimp mixture and 2 tablespoon of pecans, mixing with a spoon until homogeneous.
 Place the soft mixture on top of a large sheet of plastic wrap and wrap tightly, forming it into a cheese ball.
 You may need to cover the ball with another sheet of plastic wrap.

 - Store seafood cheese ball in the fridge until firm, about 2 hours.
 About 10 minutes before serving, mix the parsley with the remaining pecans on a large plate.
 Roll the cheese ball in the parsley mixture until covered and serve.

 If you wish, you may wrap the cream cheese ball into several small cheese balls and serve them with a pretzel stick inserted in the middle, like lollipops.